welcor/dev/README.md

 * `mr status` to run `git status` on all modules
 * ... you get the point.
 See `mr help` for more info.

-### Boot servers:
+### Boot the servers and make them reload on changes:
-1. `npm install -g nodemon
+1. `cd perspective-jenkins && ./dev.sh` and/or `cd perspective-tasks && ./dev.sh`
-2. Run `rethinkdb` from a desired folder.
-Run `rethinkdb` from the folder in the future to keep your data.
+2. If you run tasks you also need to run `rethinkdb`
-3. `cd perspective-tasks && ./dev.sh`
+3. The dev.sh files uses nodemon
-4. `cd perspective-jenkins && ./dev.sh`
+4. `npm install -g nodemon`

 ### Boot frontend
 1. `cd perspective-client`